 The department is rapidly increasing its activity and expertise in applied areas of importance to the province.
 Future applied research in the department will focus on sustainable chemical processing; renewable energy and resources; environmental monitoring.
 The department will increase collaboration within the university and with industry, as well as spearhead the development of new processes and technologies that will promote the economic development of the province.
 Research collaborations already exist between Chemistry and Engineering in renewable energy and resources and environmental monitoring, in materials science with Physics, in membrane transport with Biochemistry, in artificial tissues with Medicine, in environmental monitoring with Earth Sciences, and in computational science with Computer Science and Mathematics; and these should be strengthened.
 There are future opportunities with biochemistry, biology and earth sciences in resource development and processing, materials science, and environmental science.

 In collaboration with other units, we will develop focused research centers that engage partners within the university and in industry.
 Potential Centres Include:

 - Centre for Computational Chemistry

 - Centre for Environmental and Sustainable Technologies

-- Centre for Materials Research and Engineering
+- Centre for Materials Research

 Participation of faculty, students, and other researchers in national and international conferences will be increased to increase the exposure of our research and training, and to increase our knowledge and expertise.
 Researchers will increase their participation in university/industry events and engage more with companies to explore opportunities for collaboration.Click to go to top of page